 - Finalize your academic program of study and circulate for approval.
-Once you have signatures from your Major Professor and Guidance Committee the program should be submitted to the Graduate Secretary.
-It will then be reviewed by the Associate Director and sent to the Dean of CANR for approval.
-The original form will be placed in your permanent academic file. - Prepare a written draft of your Plan A Thesis or Plan B Report.
-Discuss with your Major Professor and secure his or her approval prior to submitting it to your Guidance Committee.
+Once you have signatures from your Major Professor and Guidance Committee the Program should be submitted to the Graduate Secretary.
+It will then be reviewed by the Associate Director and sent to the Dean of the College for approval.
+The original form will be placed in your permanent academic file. - Prepare a written draft of your Plan A Thesis and discuss with your Major Professor then secure his or her approval prior to submitting it to your Guidance Committee.